MarioArmini/Ethereum_SocialNetwork/README.md

 ## Important notes

 This project doesn't include an updated deploy script yet.
-All the deploy scripts you can find are samples auto-generated into yhe Hardhat base project
+All the deploy scripts you can find are samples auto-generated into the Hardhat base project
 ## Future implementations

 This is a list containing all the future implementations scheduled for the project: